Airlines invent wild ways to make money with borders closed

 Faced with a slump in demand, airlines in China started offering unlimited flight packages to lure customers back onto domestic routes.

-Among them, China Eastern Airlines Corp., one of the nation’s “Big 3” carriers, in June advertised unlimited weekend flights for the rest of the year for a single fee of $487.
+Among them, China Eastern Airlines, one of the nation's "Big 3" carriers, in June advertised unlimited weekend flights for the rest of the year for a single fee of 3,322 yuan ($487).
 More than 150,000 people used the pass over just two weekends, the airline said.
-On some flights, they accounted for more than 90 percent of the passengers.
+On some flights, they accounted for more than 90% of the passengers.